 Adamant Syrup – Rick Barstow runs Adamant Sugar House with his family on their farm in the small community of Adamant.

-Kent’s Corner – Based in Calais, Vermont, sugarmaker Craig Line sets more than 1,000 taps to collect the sap from trees in a sustainably managed forest.
+Kent’s Corner – Based in Calais, sugar maker Craig Line sets more than 1,000 taps to collect the sap from trees in a sustainably managed forest.
 The sap is then boiled over a variety of wood logs to impart a variety of flavors to the syrup.
-We sell his bourbon barrel aged syrup among other varieties.
+We sell his bourbon barrel-aged syrup, among other varieties.

-Kingdom Mountain – Dan Backus makes more than syrup at Kingdom Mountain Farm, in Westfield.
+Kingdom Mountain – Dan Backus makes more than syrup at Kingdom Mountain Farm in Westfield.
 He also grows hay, raises beef cattle, and creates firewood and sawlogs.
-Dan and his wife Kim produce certified organic maple syrup from more than 2,000 taps and use the reverse osmosis process which reduces the length of time the syrup must be boiled and the amount of wood needed.
+Dan and his wife Kim produce certified organic maple syrup from more than 2,000 taps and use the reverse osmosis process, reducing the length of time the syrup must be boiled and the amount of wood needed.

 Square Deal Farm – Bordered by an 11,000-acre wildlife preserve, this farm is located in Walden, where they make a variety of grades of maple syrup.
 Their syrups are certified organic and bottled only in food-grade tin or glass.